comododragon/linaii/README.md

 Mark 2 has a special variant present on [cachedaemon branch](https://github.com/comododragon/linaii/tree/cachedaemon) that uses shared memory and a daemon to reduce IO bottleneck during DSE.

 When several `lina` instances are running in parallel, competition for IO resources increase (i.e. high demand on memory trace map and dynamic trace).
 But, it is not uncommon that several instances access - roughly - the same memory regions.
-Therefore, it is benefitial cache these regions on memory, and provide access of these regions to the parallel `lina` instances.
+Therefore, it is beneficial to cache these regions on memory, and provide access of these regions to the parallel `lina` instances.

 This is achieved by using `linad`.
 It is a daemon that opens the dynamic trace and memory trace map, and caches accessed data to a shared memory region.
 The shared memory region is then accessible by the multiple `lina` calls, and thus IO accesses are greatly reduced.

-Using `linad` is benefitial when `lina` accesses really large files during exploration.
+Using `linad` is beneficial when `lina` accesses really large files during exploration.
 Further analysis and details can be found in the latest [publication](#publication).

 Calling `linad` is simple.
 Only a single argument exists and it is optional: